Tightness criteria for random compact sets of cadlag paths: Applications

 \begin{theorem}[Tightness criteria for homogeneous weaves] Let $(\mc{A}_n)_{n\in\N}$ be a sequence of weaves, with generated filtrations $(\mc{F}^n_t)$.
 Assume the following: \begin{enumerate}[series=theoremconditions] \item For each $n\in\N$, $\mc{A}_n$ is homogeneous. \item For each $n\in\N$, let $X_n$ be the one-particle motion of $\mc{A}_n$ from the origin.
 Suppose that $X_n$ takes values in $D_{[0,\infty)}(\R)$ and is strongly Markov with respect to the filtration $(\mc{F}^n_t)_{t\in[0,\infty)}$. \item The laws of $(X_n)$ are tight on $D_{[0,\infty)}(\R)$, under J1 or M1. \end{enumerate} Then the laws of $(\mc{A}_n)$ are tight on $\mc{K}(\Pi^\uparrow)$ under M1 and all weak limit points are non-crossing. \end{theorem}

 As a corollary to the proof of Theorem~\ref{t:application_noncr} we will obtain the following more general, but more technical result.
+We remark that it contains a slightly subtle point: the random path $\pi^n_z$, introduced within the statement of the corollary, is not required to be an element of $\mc{A}_n$.

-\begin{cor}[Tightness criteria for inhomogeneous weaves] In the setting of Theorem \ref{t:application_noncr}, the same conclusion can be drawn if instead of conditions (i)-(iii) we have that for each $n\in\N$ and $z\in\R^2$ there exists a random path $\pi^n_z\in\Pi^\uparrow$, which does not cross $\mc{A}_n$, such that: \begin{enumerate}[resume=theoremconditions] \item $\pi^n_z$ is strongly Markov with respect to $(\mc{F}^n_t)$. \item For all $\eps>0$, $x\in\R$ and $T\in(0,\infty)$,
+\begin{cor}[Tightness criteria for inhomogeneous weaves] In the setting of Theorem \ref{t:application_noncr}, the same conclusion can be drawn if instead of conditions (i)-(iii) we have the following.
+For each $n\in\N$ and for each deterministic $z\in\R^2$ there exists a random variable $\pi^n_z$ taking values in $\Pi^\uparrow$ (defined on the same probability space as $\mc{A}_n$), such that $\pi^n_z$ starts at $z$ and a.s.\ does not cross $\mc{A}_n$, and: \begin{enumerate}[resume=theoremconditions] \item $\pi^n_z$ is almost surely continuous at $\sigma_{\pi^n_z}$ and is strongly Markov with respect to $(\mc{F}^n_t)$. \item For all $\eps>0$, $x\in\R$ and $T\in(0,\infty)$,

 \end{enumerate} \end{cor}

 \bpro The proof of Theorem~\ref{t:application_noncr} and Corollary \ref{c:noncr_appliation_nonhom}, which we give together, will take up the remainder of Section~\ref{s:application_noncr}.
 Let us first handle the connection between the two results, namely we show that (i)-(iii) implies both (iv) and (v).
 To see this take $\pi^n_z$ to be the one-particle motion of $\mc{A}_n$ from $z$, which by (i) and our general comments above is well defined for all $z\in\R^2$, with a distribution that does not depend on $z$.
 Condition (iv) then follows from (ii) and translation invariance.
 Condition (v) follows from (iii) and Lemma \ref{l:D_tightness}.
 It therefore suffices to establish the conclusion of Theorem \ref{t:application_noncr} under conditions (iv) and (v), which we assume hereon.